AppCode vs. Xcode: Which is easier to use for unit testing? Which gives better feedback?

 I've written about the big improvements to OCMockito's error reporting.
 But when I ran the tests, I saw striking differences between the two IDEs.

-It’s easier to show than to explain, so here’s a 4½-minute screencast:
+It's easier to show than to explain, so watch the 4½-minute screencast…

 For some reason, Xcode is mouse-centric.
 Maybe it demos better?